jacobm001/blog_posts/2016-03-20_tmux_series_1.md

 Once it's finished, the software can be installed by typing `sudo make install`.
 Notice the `sudo` at the beginning of the command.
 Installing software in this manor includes administrative rights, just as if you had done it with `apt-get`.

-### 5. Clean up and done
+### 5. Test and clean up

-At this point, Tmux is installed.
-Now, we just need to clean up our mess.
-Use the command `cd ..` to get to the parent directory.
-Now, we can remove both the archive file, and the source files we no longer need by typing `rm -Rf tmux*`.
-You may notice that typing `tmux` does not launch our session, and probably gives you an error.

 The last thing to do is to refresh the terminal session.
 Assuming you're using `bash` (the default terminal shell), this can be done by either using the command `source ~/.bashrc` or by simply closing and reopening the terminal window.
 Now if you type `tmux`, you should see a new tmux session pop up.
-You can close it by typing `exit`.
+If it does, everything works, and we can begin cleaning up the extra files.
+You can close Tmux by typing `exit`.

+Finally, we just need to clean up our mess.
+Use the command `cd ..` (assuming you didn't close the window in the previuos step) to get to the parent directory.
+We can remove both the archive file, and the source directory that we no longer need by typing `rm -Rf tmux*`.

 ## Next week